Japan Maritime Self-Defense Force: Ship names

+Collaboration

+The JMSDF started an official collaboration with the warship game franchise Kantai Collection, notably using girls from the franchise as mascots for their ship using the same name.
+For example, JS Kaga has the ship girl wearing the JMSDF women uniform as her official mascot, and the game introduced the "Kaga Kai Ni Go" ship remodel, notably featuring amament from the early JMSDF, and a flight deck copied from JS Kaga.
+The girl Shigure is even the official mascot for the Sasebo Naval District.

 Recruitment and training

 JMSDF recruits receive three months of basic training followed by courses in patrol, gunnery, minesweeping, convoy operations, and maritime transportation.
 Flight students, all upper-secondary school graduates, enter a two-year course.
 Officer candidate schools offer six-month courses to qualified enlisted personnel and those who have completed flight school.

-Graduates of four-year universities, the four-year National Defense Academy, and particularly outstanding enlisted personnel undergo a one-year officer course at the Officer Candidate School at Etajima (site of the former Imperial Naval Academy).
-The JMSDF also operates a staff college in Tokyo for senior officers.
+Graduates of four-year universities, the four-year National Defense Academy, and particularly outstanding enlisted personnel undergo a one-year officer course at the Officer Candidate School at Etajima, site of the former Imperial Naval Academy.
+The JMSDF operates a staff college in Tokyo for senior officers.

 The large volume of coastal commercial fishing and maritime traffic around Japan limits in-service sea training, especially in the relatively shallow waters required for mine laying, minesweeping, and submarine rescue practice.
 Training days are scheduled around slack fishing seasons in winter and summer—providing about ten days during the year.

 The JMSDF maintains two oceangoing training ships and conducted annual long-distance on-the-job training for graduates of the one-year officer candidate school.